 Many inclusions are not discernable to the naked eye.
 To determine a diamond's clarity, an expert views it under 10-power magnification.
 We recommend a clarity of SI2 or better; this represents the point at which inclusions are typically not apparent to the average naked eye.

-Contrary to popular belief, higher clarity does not always mean more beautiful.
-If the inclusions are not visible to the naked eye, a higher clarity does not really improve the appearance of a diamond but rather the rarity and price.
-A higher clarity is more desirable and valuable, but knowing that you have selected the right clarity for the right reasons is most important.
+Higher clarity does not always make a more beautiful diamond.
+If the inclusions are not visible to the naked eye, a higher clarity doesn’t necessarily improve the diamond’s appearance, only its rarity and price.
+For some customers, that rarity is important; for others, the outward appearance matters more.
+Knowing that you have selected the right clarity for the right reasons is most important.

 Carat Weight is the size of the stone.
 The word carat comes from the carob tree, whose tiny seeds are well known for their uniformity and consistent weight and were used to balance scales in ancient times.
 Traditionally diamonds and gemstones were weighed against these seeds until the system was standardized, and one carat was fixed at 0.2 grams.

 The larger the diamond, the more it weighs.
 One carat is divided into 100 points.
 A diamond weighing one quarter of a carat can also be described as weighing 25 points or 0.25 carats.

 The rarity of a diamond is greatly affected by its size.
 A one-carat diamond is more than twice as rare as a half carat, and a two-carat diamond is infinitely rarer than a one-carat diamond.
 Hence the price of natural diamonds is not a linear relationship based on size

 Whatever shape and quality you prefer, a grading report from a professional grading lab should accompany any significant diamond purchase.
 A professional gemological laboratory has more advanced grading capabilities than most jewelers have in-store, and it also provides a third-party verification of your diamond’s value for appraisal and insurance purposes.